lethe-cfd/rheocal/README.md

 #### 9. One function to print all graphs
 All the graphs have the same format, but are called with their own canvas and on different frames.
 It is probably possible to create a function that takes the plotted data, frame and canvas and shows the three different graphs.
 It was not implemented in this version because it required a lot of time and debugging with the GUI modules.

+#### 10. Object oriented functions
+The only object oriented part is the NLR class to store variables.
+However, the functions in the NR4_functions.py file could also be defined in the class.
+It might also be easier to use object oriented programming to have more control over the graphical user interface.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.